 I never knew my capacity to love until the day I held both of them in my arms.
 It caused me to reflect on God’s own love for us and how infinite it is.
 I knew in that moment that no matter how much I loved my kids, my Savior loved me even more.
 What a thought!

 I cannot imagine another life now.
 I’m a mom.
-I know I am fulfilling who God has called me to be.
-Life may not look exactly how I thought it would (I am a full-time working mom with two kids just 21 months apart), but my heart is full.
+I know I am fulfilling whom God has called me to be.
+Life may not look exactly how I thought it would (a working mom with two kids just 21 months apart), but my heart is full.